Nikhil-Chaturvedi-077/Flights-And-Search-Service/README.md

 - once you have added your db config as listed above ,go to the src folder from your terminal and execute `npx sequelize db:create`
 ```
+##Data Base Design
+- Airpalne Table
+- Flight
+- Airport
+- City

+- A Flight belongs to an airpalne but one airpalne can be used in many flights.
+- A city has many airports but one airport belongs to a city.
+- One airport can have many flights, but a flight belongs to one airport.